Ludwig (film)

 Ludwig (Ludwig II.) is a 1973 epic biographical drama film co-written and directed by Luchino Visconti.
 The film stars Helmut Berger as King Ludwig II of Bavaria and Romy Schneider as Empress Elisabeth of Austria, along with Trevor Howard, Silvana Mangano, Helmut Griem, and Gert Fröbe.
 It is the third and final part of Visconti's "German Trilogy", following The Damned (1969) and Death in Venice (1971).

-An international co-production by Italian producer Ugo Santalucia and West German producer Dieter Giessler, Ludwig was one of the most expensive European films at the time, and was a moderate success in its home territories, but was more lukewarmly received in the United States, where a heavily truncated 177-minute version was released.
+An international co-production by Italian producer Ugo Santalucia and West German producer Dieter Geissler, Ludwig was one of the most expensive European films at the time, and was a moderate success in its home territories, but was more lukewarmly received in the United States, where a heavily truncated 177-minute version was released.
 It was filmed in Munich and surrounding parts of Bavaria, and at Cinecittà Studios.

 Ludwig won two David di Donatello Awards, for Best Film and Best Director, and was nominated for an Academy Award for Best Costume Design.
 Berger and Schneider both received German Film Award nominations for their acting, and Berger won a "Special David di Donatello" for his portrayal of the King.

 Plot

 Munich, 1864.
 The 18-year-old, idealistic Ludwig II is crowned as the King of Bavaria.
 His first official act is a lavish support for the inspired but indebted composer Richard Wagner, who settled in Munich after Ludwig's request.
 Ludwig's cabinet cannot understand his support for the arts and is furious about Wagner's expensive lifestyle.
 Ludwig tries to find a faithful friend in Wagner, whose music he loves, but these hopes are shattered: behind the King's back, Wagner has an affair with Cosima von Bülow, the wife of Wagner's opportunistic conductor Hans von Bülow.
 In order to avoid a scandal, Wagner has to leave Munich.
 Ludwig continues to support Wagner and his projects, but he still mistrusts him.

 Another important person for Ludwig is Empress Elisabeth of Austria, his independent and charismatic cousin.
 During a meeting with other aristocratic families in Bad Ischl, Elisabeth and Ludwig get close to each other and they share a kiss.
 However, Elisabeth is more interested in bringing up a marriage between her beautiful, cultivated sister Sophie and Ludwig, but the king ignores Sophie.
 Disappointed by Wagner and Elisabeth, Ludwig starts to withdraw from public into dream worlds.
-Ludwig wants Bavaria to stay neutral in the Austro-Prussian War of 1866, but his cabinet has another opinion and they eventually support the Austrian's loser's side.
+Ludwig wants Bavaria to stay neutral in the Austro-Prussian War of 1866, but his cabinet has another opinion and they eventually support the losing Austrian side.
 Ludwig ignores the war and stays in his castle, much to the irritation of his younger brother Otto and his close confidant Count Dürckheim.
-Dürckheim advises him to a marriage in order to prevent loneliness.
+Dürckheim advises him to marry in order to prevent loneliness.